Yongqi-Zhuo/Syno-AE/README.md

 ## Cherry-picking Operators

-Next, from all operators we've found during the searching, you need to cherry-pick operators with high accuracy (for vision models) or low loss (for GPT-2).
+Next, from all operators we've found during the searching, you need to cherry-pick operators that produce high accuracy on vision models or low loss on GPT-2.
 During the search, we have already set FLOPs as a constraint so they are definitely fast so don't worry.
 Also, there may be a class of operators that look really similar, and you can only pick one of them to save your time.
 However there should not be too many, because of the canonicalization step in Syno.

 ### Vision Models